 Peter Cramton, Chair

-Peter Cramton is Professor of Economics at the University of Cologne and the University of Maryland (Emeritus since 2018).
+Peter Cramton is Professor of Economics Emeritus at the University of Maryland.
 Since 1983, he has conducted research on auctions and market design, with a focus on the design of complex markets to best achieve goals.
 Applications include electricity markets, financial markets, and auctions for radio spectrum.
 He has introduced innovative market designs in many industries.
 Cramton has advised numerous governments on market design and dozens of bidders in major auctions.
 He is chief economist and advisor for startups in finance, insurance, and communications.
 From 2015-2021, he was an independent director of the board of the Electric Reliability Council of Texas (ERCOT).
 He received his B.S. in Engineering from Cornell University and his Ph.D. in Business from Stanford University.

 Pacharasut (Pat) Sujarittanonta is a Professor of Economics at Chulalongkorn University, Thailand, and a Principal of Cramton Associates LLC.
 His research focuses on auctions and market design.
 He has worked on a variety of issues such as spectrum auctions, antitrust and M&A. He has provided advice on spectrum auction design and strategy to governments and bidders in over 10 countries.
 He also has extensive experience in design and competition issues in wholesale electricity markets in the United States.
 He received his Ph.D. in Economics from the University of Maryland and earned an M.A. in Economics and Finance and First Class Honor B.Eng. in Computer Engineering from Chulalongkorn University.